Living and Dying in 3/4 Time: Songs

 In addition to "Come Monday," the album contains "Pencil Thin Mustache", another Buffett concert favorite.
 The two songs appear on most of his live albums and greatest hits compilations.
+"Saxophones" was re-recorded in 2003 for the compilation album Meet Me In Margaritaville: The Ultimate Collection, featuring the titular instrument more prominently.

 The album contains two cover songs: "Ballad of Spider John" written and originally performed by Willis Alan Ramsey and "God's Own Drunk" by Lord Buckley.
 Buffett's version of "Ballad of Spider John" is missing some of the lyrics of the original, although he has included these in concert renditions.
 "Livingston's Gone to Texas" is a remake of Buffett's own song that was originally recorded for High Cumberland Jubilee (recorded 1971, released 1976).
 The version on Living and Dying in ¾ Time is a slower tempo, more country-sounding presentation, and is missing the penultimate verse of the original.